 Block.
-A group of platted lots and tracts surrounded by streets or by other features that interrupt the street network such as parks, railroad rights-of-way, or municipal boundary lines; or the perimeter of all lots fronting on the street in the case of a cul-de-sac.
+A group of platted lots and tracts connected as a distinct subset of the development pattern, and surrounded by streets or by other features that interrupt the street network such as parks, railroad rights-of-way, or municipal boundary lines; or the perimeter of all lots fronting on the street in the case of a culde-sac.

 Block face.
-All lots on one side of a block.
+All lots on one side of a block and fronting on the same street.

 Buffer.
-An area of a site used to promote separation and enhance compatibility between land uses of different intensities, by the use of space, the design of landscape or the arrangement of buildings and structures, or any combination of these.
+An area of a site used to promote separation and enhance compatibility between land uses of different intensities, and using space, landscape, or the arrangement of buildings and structures, or any combination of these to create separation or mitigate impacts.